 On March 13, 2020, the Company acquired certain assets of Logos Technologies LLC's NatSurFact® business, a rhamnolipid-based line of biosurfactants derived from renewable sources.
 These bio-surfactants offer synergies in several strategic end use markets including oilfield, agriculture, personal care and household, industrial and institutional.
 The acquisition was accounted for as an asset acquisition.
 The purchase price of the acquisition was \$2,040,000 and was paid with cash on hand.
 All assets acquired are included in the Company's Surfactants segment.
-The fair value allocation was updated in the second quarter of 2020.
 The assets acquired were primarily intangibles, including trademarks and know-how (\$1,392,000) and patents (\$464,000).
 Additionally, \$184,000 of laboratory equipment was acquired.